cstylianou98/1D_FEM_Euler_Equations/README.md

 </div>
 <br>

-- As you can see in the above figures, the method seems to be working relatively good at a timestep before our target $ t = 0.2s $ but seems to be diverging after some time.
+- As you can see in the above figures, the method seems to be working relatively good at a timestep before our target $t = 0.2s$ but seems to be diverging after some time.
 This will be fixed when we look at the next numerical methods.

 ### 3. Taylor Galerkin (TG2) Two-Step
 - In this method we are solving the Euler Equations by means of a two-step time scheme: